Examine life’s most profound questions and develop essential skills that make you

-Why earn a bachelor's degree in philosophy and ethics studies?
+Why earn a bachelor's degree in philosophy and ethics?

-Studying philosophy and religion asks you to confront life's most profound questions
+Studying philosophy and ethics asks you to confront life's most profound questions

 — such as the meaning of life, the significance of truth and what it means to live

 ethically.
-A degree in Philosophy and Religious Studies from UND prepares you to grapple
+A degree in Philosophy and Ethics from UND prepares you to grapple with

-The Philosophy and Religious Studies degree offers two concentrations;
+The Philosophy and Ethics Studies degree offers two concentrations;

 Philosophy is also an excellent double major.
 Philosophy works with everything, teaching